fjoerge/Leaf-Blower-Revolution-Helper/README.md

 # Leaf-Blower-Revolution-Helper
-Small Helper Scripts &amp; co for Leaf Blower Revolution Idle Game - created with the help of https://www.perplexity.ai/
+Trading- & Claw Machine - Bot for Leaf Blower Revolution Idle Game - Maybe some other helpers in the future

+created with the help of https://www.perplexity.ai/

 ----------------------------------------------------------